 - Astro is an email marketing tool that uses AI to manage your email outreach campaigns, and to manage your inbox for you.
 It will draw your attention to the most important messages and contacts, and can greatly increase the efficiency of your outreach.

 These are just a few of the tools available.
 In fact, AI is now so embedded in marketing that it is difficult to think of a new marketing tool that doesn’t use AI to some extent.

-So if you’re looking to harness the power of AI in your business, and whether your business is a huge multinational or a local florist, check out what these tools can do for you.
+So if you’re looking to harness the power of A.I. in marketing in your business, and whether your business is a huge multinational or a local florist, check out what these tools can do for you.

 The internet has revolutionized how companies run their marketing and advertising efforts, with artificial intelligence marking a major milestone in this progression.
 The most successful businesses in the world today use data science and analysis to understand their existing customers and the keys to acquiring new ones.

-Companies who are slow to adopt AI technologies will see a drop in the return on investment of their marketing efforts.
+Companies who are slow to adopt A.I. in marketing will see a drop in the return on investment of their marketing efforts.
 This is because they are likely advertising to the wrong people with the wrong kind of content.
 AI helps you avoid those pitfalls, taking huge sets of data and finding patterns that will lead to success.